iwanders/python_ios_photo_sync/README.md

 [`run_phone.sh`](run_phone.sh).
 After closing the connection from the REPL, be sure to load the `http://<iphone_hostname>.local:1338` a few times to ensure the connection is refused before running this script again to deploy and run the latest.

+Easiest way to bootstrap this is to run `python3 -m http.server` on your PC, open the `socketserverREPL.py` script in the browser on your phone, copy all the text, then paste this into a new script in Pythonista, then run that.

 [pythonista]: http://omz-software.com/pythonista/